China struggles with COVID infections after controls ease

 The changes suggest the ruling party is easing off its goal of preventing virus transmission, the basis of “zero COVID,” but officials say that strategy still is in effect.

 Restrictions probably must stay in place at least through mid-2023, public health experts and economists say.
-They say millions of elderly people need to be vaccinated, which will take months, and hospitals strengthened to cope with a surge in cases.
+They say millions of elderly people need to be vaccinated, which will take months, and hospitals need to be strengthened to cope with a surge in cases.
 Officials announced a vaccination campaign last week.

 On Friday, the government reported 16,797 new cases, including 13,160 without symptoms.
 That was down about one-fifth from the previous day and less than half of last week’s daily peak above 40,000.